 What is Object Caching?

 We also offer a layer of “object caching”, which caches the results of repeated queries to the database.
-For example, if a visitor performs a search for the word “elephant” on the site, the server first looks for that search result in the layer of Object Cache.
-If it doesn’t exist yet, the query is run in the database, and then the result is stored in the Object Caching layer for the next time someone searches for “elephant”.
+For example, if you have a WordPress plugin for redirects on your website, the redirects would be stored in your database.
+Your website would then require that list of redirects to load every time a page is loaded, by running a query to the database.
+The server first looks for the list of redirects in the Object Caching layer.
+If it doesn’t exist yet, the query is run in the database, and then the result is stored in the Object Caching layer for the next time a page is loaded.
 To find out more about this type of caching, read our Object Caching article here.

 What is Cacheability?

 Cacheability is a percentage rating of how many of your site’s resources can be cached.
 Static files (files which rarely change) like CSS, JS, and images for example, are easily cacheable.
 Dynamic content like login pages, shopping carts, and membership-only areas are not cacheable because they require the screen to show something unique to each person visiting it.
 A “snapshot” of the page wouldn’t work in those cases, meaning those pages are “uncacheable”.
 Cacheability is simply the percentage of visits to your site that are cacheable, compared to those which are uncacheable.

 A higher cacheability score indicates a faster site, better search rankings, and a lower bounce rate as a result (making for a better overall experience for visitors).

 Yes and no – dynamic content is great in that it “personalizes” your site’s content to the specific visitor.
 However, generating this content new on every page load can be very taxing on the server, meaning your site won’t scale as well once you start receiving a lot of traffic.
 Sites that limit the amount of content that needs to be compiled new on the server every time will always present a faster, better experience for your visitors.